han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 For me personally, I have a tendency to load a lot of information into my cognitive load to work on the hard problems.
 Sometimes it becomes too much, and I have just shut down all the context, and then restart over again.

-Another analogy in the age is LLMs is the context window.
+Another analogy in today's age of LLMs is the context window.
 All LLMs have a limited context window, and shorter prompts usually performs better and more concise instructions.

-### Unknown unknowns
+### Symptom 3: Unknown unknowns

 > it is not obvious which pieces of code must be modified to complete a task, or what information a developer must have to carry out the task successfully

-In an ideal world, a developer working on a codebase should know everything needed to complete a task.
-If not, the only options left are to read the whole codebase or ask the codebase author.
+In an ideal world, when a developers starts working on a task, he/she knows already what needs to be done and starts the implementation.
+This is a world without unknown uknowns.

-I think in real world, especially in office environments we too often rely on asking the codebase author.
-Which adds this human non scalable factor.

-We also want the codebase to be self expalining and to minize the amount of code the developer has to read to complete his task.

-Documentation definitively helps, but we can't just ask the developer to read the whole documentation instead of the whole codebase.

-Solving for the unknown unknown and making the codebase self explanatory is a central piece of making good softare.
-It is not an engineering limitaiton, it is an art and communication that has to be learned.
+In the real world, we spend a lot of time in the beginning to figure out what needs to be done, often having to read a lot of documentation or the codebase and researching.
+In fact, this often takes much more time than the actual implementation.

+This is the symptom that the author puts most emphasis on.

-### Dependency
+### Cause 1: Dependency

 > a given piece of code cannot be understood and modified in isolation; the code relates in some way to other code, and the other code must be considered and/or modified if the given code is changed.
 Dependencies lead to change amplification and a high cognitive load

-Dependency is everywhere, however it is not for free.
-So, when we add a dependency we need to consider if the benefits outweight the cost, and if there are simpler alternatives to adding a dependency.

-Having too many dependencies meaning that a change in a dependency will affect the dependant as well.
-Having a lot of dependencies means you need to think about those dependencies.
+Adding dependencies is necessary in software.
+However dependencies come with additional complexity.
+Below is the logic to be used for adding dependencies:

+* If there is no need to add dependency, don't introduce a dependency
+* Check if the benefit of adding depdency outweights the additional complexity that comes with the dependency
+* If the benefit don't outweight the costs, don't add the dependency.
+* Design the interface to be small so to minimize the complexity from the dependency

-### Obscurity
+### Cause 2: Obscurity

 > occurs when important information is not obvious.
 Obscurity creates unknown unknowns, and also contributes to cognitive load

-Code should be obvious

-We want to codebase to be able to explain itself, and if necessary have documentation to do so.

-One thing I have is to make things explicit.
+Opposite of obscurity is obvious code.

+Junior developers are focused only on creating working code. senior developers already know how to make working code and are more concerned on how to make the code mantainable.

-Making code more obvious is talked in the book.
+making the code obvious is the best way to make the code maintainable.

+It directly relates to the unknown uknown symptom.

 There is no silver bullet, but the author does share some suggestions.

 ### Interface, information hiding, deep modules